-MicroRNAs (miRNAs) are small non-coding RNA molecules playing an important regulatory role in gene translation through silencing or degradation of target miRNAs.
-They are involved in a wide range of biological processes, including differentiation and proliferation, metabolism, hemostasis, apoptosis or inflammation and also in pathophysiology of many diseases.
-Recently, numerous studies have suggested circulating miRNAs as promising diagnostic and prognostic biomarkers of cardiovascular diseases, neurological disorders, cancer, metabolic syndrome and many other diseases.
-Monitoring the level of specific miRNA together with protein-based biomarkers may represent more efficient tool for diagnosis of these diseases and prognosis estimation.
+MicroRNAs (miRNAs) are small non-coding RNA molecules playing an important regulatory role in gene translation through silencing or degradation of target mRNAs.
+They are involved in a wide range of biological processes, including differentiation and proliferation, metabolism, hemostasis, apoptosis or inflammation, and also in pathophysiology of many diseases.
+Recently, numerous studies have suggested circulating miRNAs as promising diagnostic and prognostic biomarkers of many diseases.
+MicroRNA-21 (miR-21) is highly expressed in the cardiovascular system.
+Recent studies have revealed that its expression is dysregulated in heart under cardiovascular disease conditions such as proliferative vascular disease, cardiac hypertrophy and heart failure or ischemic heart disease. miR-21 has been found to play important roles in vascular smooth muscle cell proliferation and apoptosis, cardiac cell growth and death and cardiac fibroblast functions.